Taking an MA degree was part of my plan before I even finished my undergrad. This year, 3 years later, I had the guts to finally pursue it.

 All that optimism was flushed when I started to look for reviewers I needed to study to pass the exam.
 I still had a month to review, but it worried me when my scores in the practice exams I took were not increasing as much as I hope for.

 My officemates were all pretty supportive.
 Noel and Yanna sent me reviewers from when they took their own exam and it was of great help.
 I didn’t want to notify any of them about my application so I won’t be embarrassed if I failed, but since some of them slip up to others and some saw me studying, it ended up with the majority finding out.
-I was actually worried that if I failed, I won’t have the guts to show my face to the office anymore lol.
+I was actually worried that if I failed, I won’t have the guts to show my face in the office anymore lol.

 It was around 2 weeks before the exam when we got notified of the judgment day.
 It was a long 9am to 6pm time-constraint written exam with 3 analytical essays and half a day of oral examination (aka mini debates aka life-or-death decision making).